Zurich University of the Arts

 Zurich University of the Arts (ZHdK, Zürcher Hochschule der Künste) has approximately 2,500 students, which makes it the largest arts university in Switzerland.
 The university was established in 2007, following the merger between Zurich's School of Art and Design (HGKZ) and the School of Music, Drama, and Dance (HMT).
-ZHdK is one of four universities affiliated to Zürcher Fachhochschule.
+ZHdK is one of four universities affiliated with Zürcher Fachhochschule.

-ZHdK offers Bachelor's and master's degree courses and further education programmes in art, design, music, art education, theatre, film, dance, transdisciplinary studies as well as PhD programmes in collaboration with different international Art Universities and with ETH Zurich.
+ZHdK offers bachelor's and master's degree courses and further education programmes in art, design, music, art education, theatre, film, dance, and transdisciplinary studies, as well as PhD programmes in collaboration with different international art universities and with ETH Zurich.
 ZHdK holds an active role in research, especially in artistic research and design research.

-Affiliated to ZHdK are the Museum of Design, Zurich, the Theater der Künste (Theatre of the Arts), the Mehrspur Music Club, and the Media and Information Centre (MIZ).
+Affiliated with ZHdK are the Museum of Design, Zurich, the Theater der Künste (Theatre of the Arts), the Mehrspur Music Club, and the Media and Information Centre (MIZ).

 History

-Established on 1 August 2007, Zurich University of the Arts (ZHdK) resulted from the merger between the Hochschule für Gestaltung und Kunst Zürich (HGKZ), which had arisen from the Kunstgewerbeschule Zürich (founded in 1878), and the School of Drama, music, and Dance (HMT).
-The founding president of the new arts university was Professor Hans-Peter Schwarz.
-Since November 2009, Professor Thomas D. Meier has been president of ZHdK.
+Established on 1 August 2007, Zurich University of the Arts (ZHdK) resulted from the merger between the Hochschule für Gestaltung und Kunst Zürich (HGKZ), which had arisen from the Kunstgewerbeschule Zürich (founded in 1878), and the School of Drama, Music, and Dance (HMT).
+The founding president of the new arts university was professor Hans-Peter Schwarz.
+Since November 2009, professor Thomas D. Meier has been president of ZHdK.

 The Hochschule für Gestaltung und Kunst Zürich (HGKZ) arose from the Kunstgewerbeschule Zürich (founded in 1878).
 It was located in a building constructed by architects Adolf Steger and Karl Egender, which today also houses the Museum of Design, Zurich.